Skip to content

 Platform mechanics

 Perplexity often surfaces answers from sources that belong to a stronger topical neighborhood.
-One well-written page is useful, but a small connected network of definitions, comparisons, methods, case evidence, and supporting pages creates a stronger citation environment.
+One well-written page helps, but a small connected network of definitions, comparisons, methods, case evidence, and support pages creates a stronger citation environment.

-For agencies, that means the job is not only to optimize a target page.
-It is to make the surrounding system legible: related pages, support routes, proof layers, entity consistency, and corroborating mentions should all reinforce the same interpretation.
+That means the job is not only to optimize one target page.
+It is to make the surrounding system legible: support routes, proof layers, entity consistency, and corroborating mentions should all reinforce the same interpretation.

 Core page